nullsoftware/Arduino.Cloud/README.md

-# Arduino IoT Cloud for .NET
+# Arduino IoT Cloud API for .NET
 A powerful library that allows to use all features of Arduino Cloud API.